wincent/masochist/content/wiki/Updating to nginx 0.6.36 with the nginx upload module 2.0.9.md

 ---
 tags: leopard nginx nginx.upload.module wiki
 cache_breaker: 1
+title: Updating to nginx 0.6.36 with the nginx upload module 2.0.9
 ---

 I wasn't going to update to [nginx 0.6.36](/wiki/nginx_0.6.36) but seeing as I am about to start testing the [nginx upload module](/wiki/nginx_upload_module) (see [ticket \#1193](/issues/1193)) and I would have to rebuild [nginx](/wiki/nginx) anyway for that, I thought I'd use the latest stable release.